Notes on the Modern Meta (Early 2026)

 Updated: 2026-01-09

 Glass-cannon combo deck built around Neoform.
-Cheats a big creature (traditionally Griselbrand, recently Ghalta) around turn 3.
+Cheats a big creature (usually Griselbrand or Ghalta) around turn 3-4.
 With Ghalta + Xenagos, it can do 26 damage as early as turn 2.

 Early Tells